-Getting out of Hue was interesting!
+Getting out of Hue was interesting.

 We made a beeline for the quickest way to reach the rural countryside South East of the city.
 Inevitably, there were a few near misses.

 The worst thing you can do is dilly dally about.
-You need to be confident and once you begin a maneuver, make sure you complete it!
+You need to be confident and once you begin a maneuver, make sure you complete it.

 Sure, drive defensively, but that does not mean stop at a 4 way junction in the middle of the road.
-You’ll never get out!
+You’ll never get out.

 Before we could cut off into the countryside, we needed to fill up the tanks.
 Phu led us into a real gas station and handled the fueling up while we shared a laugh of relief at each other for getting through the traffic in Hue, as our hearts were beating much quicker.

-We say “real” gas station because you will pass several people buying gas on the side of the road.
+We say ‘real’ gas station because you will pass several people buying gas on the side of the road.
 You never know what is being sold in those “gas bottles” so just fill up at the actual gas stations.

 Full of fuel and newly found confidence, we followed Phu down some gorgeous narrow dirt roads cutting through waterlogged rice paddies.

-Swerving left and right alongside fishing lakes and through rural villages, we began to relax as we were really getting the hang of this!
+Swerving left and right alongside fishing lakes and through rural villages, we began to relax as we were really getting the hang of this.

-Now, in place of motorbikes as potential hazards, we now had to look out for loose chickens, children and rogue goats!
+Now, in place of motorbikes as potential hazards, we now had to look out for loose chickens, children and rogue goats.